- atherosclerosis (hardening of the arteries from cholesterol buildup, which can lead to a heart attack)

 According to the State University of New York’s Upstate Medical University, approximately 95 percent of cases of high blood pressure are essential hypertension (SUNY).
 The other five percent of hypertension cases are called secondary hypertension.
 Secondary hypertension is high blood pressure that has an identifiable cause, such as kidney disease.

 There is no cure for essential hypertension, but there are treatments.

 Blood pressure readings have two numbers, usually written this way: 120/80.
 The first number is your systolic pressure.
 Systolic pressure measures the force of blood against your artery walls as the blood is pumped out of your heart to the rest of your body.
 The second number measures your diastolic pressure.
 Diastolic pressure measures the force of your blood against your artery walls between heartbeats.

 Your blood pressure readings may be temporarily higher or lower throughout the day.
 They change after exercise, after rest, when you are in pain, and when you are happy or sad.
 Occasional high blood pressure readings do not necessarily mean you have hypertension.
 A diagnosis of hypertension is not usually made unless your blood pressure readings are consistently high.

 Prehypertension is higher than normal blood pressure, but not quite high enough to be classified as hypertension.
-Prehypertension is a systolic pressure of 120 to 139 or a diastolic pressure of 80 to 89.
+Prehypertension is a systolic pressure of 120 to 139 mmHG or a diastolic pressure of 80 to 89 mmHG.

-Stage-1 hypertension is a systolic pressure of 140 to 159 or a diastolic pressure of 90 to 99.
+Stage-1 hypertension is a systolic pressure of 140 to 159 mmHG or a diastolic pressure of 90 to 99 mmHG.